beliveau-lab/PaintSHOP_pipeline/README.md

 2. An interactive Shiny web application for probe design

-This repository contains the code for the machine learning pipeline and the full software stack needed to design probes for additional genomes not already hosted on the web application.
+This repository contains the Snakemake workflow for the machine learning pipeline and the full software stack needed to design probes for additional genomes not already hosted on the web application.

 ## Installation